 If you are new to having access to a 3D printer in your lab or classroom, an immediate challenge is to ask your students to design something that would augment the classroom or its tools in a potentially productive way.
 Starting with small projects is vital for those new to the technology.
 If your curriculum already entails drafting CAD models and producing physical parts using machine tools, then you will have a head start!
 You could move right on to making mechanical assemblies or tooling to aid with other manufacturing projects.

-Need help finding a 3D printer for your classroom?
+Need help finding 3D printers for classrooms?
 AET Labs can help you decide what is best for your curriculum needs and help you identify grant opportunities.